MicrosoftLearning/mslearn-fabric/Instructions/Labs/00-lakehouse.md

 Now that you have a workspace, it's time to switch to the *Data engineering* experience in the portal and create a data lakehouse for your data files.

-1. At the bottom left of the Power BI portal, select the **Power BI** icon and switch to the **Data engineering** experience, as shown here:
+1. At the bottom left of the Power BI portal, select the **Power BI** icon and switch to the **Data Engineering** experience, as shown here:

     ![Screenshot of the experience menu in Power BI.](./Images/data-engineering.png)